gardiens/research-project-template/README.md

 # Other tips

+## DGX
+I love DGX, the password is the usual as the centraleSupelec one

 ## Macros

 Command line macros are extremely useful to avoid typing the same commands over and over again.
 This is just a small tip that I like to do, but it can save a lot of time.